sourcemeta/jsontoolkit/README.markdown

 `void assign([JSON &root,] JSON &value | Value &value, const std::string &key, JSON & | Value &)`

 This function sets or updates an object key.
-This function is undefined is the input JSON instance is not an object.
+This function is undefined if the input JSON instance is not an object.
 For example, an object can be updated to contain a new `bar` boolean member as follows: